eman613/awesome-github-repos/data.md

 *   [llaoj/gcopy](https://github.com/llaoj/gcopy) - A clipboard synchronization service for different devices that can synchronize text, screenshots, and files.

-*   [dream-num/univer](https://github.com/dream-num/univer) - Build truly AI-native spreadsheets.
-Univer is a full-stack framework for creating and editing spreadsheets, documents, and slides on both web and server.
-With Univer MCP, Univer Sheet is driven directly through natural language.
+*   [dream-num/univer](https://github.com/dream-num/univer) - Build AI-native spreadsheets.
+Univer is a full-stack framework for creating and editing spreadsheets on both web and server.
+With Univer MCP, Univer spreadsheet is driven directly through natural language.

 *   [Kuingsmile/PicList](https://github.com/Kuingsmile/PicList) - An image upload and manage tool, base on PicGo